 - What is it?
 The unconfirmed sixth game in the Metal Gear Solid series

 - What can I play it on?
 TBC

 Metal Gear Solid 6 release date and platforms

-Metal Gear Solid 6 news and rumors
+Metal Gear Solid 6 news

 Metal Gear Solid 6: what we want to see